flowdas/cpython/Doc/howto/sockets.rst

 Roughly speaking, when you clicked on the link that brought you to this page, your browser did something like the following::

-   # INET, STREAMing 소켓을 만듭니다
+   # create an INET, STREAMing socket
    s = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
-   # 이제 포트 80의 웹 서버에 연결합니다 - 일반적인 http 포트
+   # now connect to the web server on port 80 - the normal http port
    s.connect(("www.python.org", 80))

 When the ``connect`` completes, the socket ``s`` can be used to send